-The primary effectiveness endpoint is defined as the rate of Treatment Success at one year.
+The primary effectiveness endpoint is defined as the rate of Treatment Success at year 2.
 Treatment Success is a composite of outcomes clinically relevant to the endovascular repair of infrarenal AAA as follows.
-Event and related definitions are provided in [§8.8.7](#).
+Event and related definitions are provided in §8.8.7.

-Treatment Success: Procedural technical success [¶] and absence of:
+Treatment Success: Procedural technical success [¥] and absence of:

 - Abdominal aortic aneurysm rupture;

 - Conversion to open surgical repair;

-- Endoleak Type I or III at 12 months;
+- Endoleak Type I or III at year 2;

 - Clinically significant migration[‡];

-- Aneurysm enlargement; or

-- Secondary endovascular procedure up to 12 months for resolution of
+- $> 5\text{mm}$ aneurysm sac enlargement of the maximal diameter as measured by the difference from the one month CT time point Secondary endovascular procedure up to year 2 for resolution of

 - Endoleak (Type I or Type III)

 - Device obstruction or occlusion

 - Device migration

 - Abdominal aneurysm sac expansion

-- Device defect[‡]
+- Device defect.